Green and strong

-With the help of these new electromobility concepts it is possible to significantly reduce fuel consumption, pollution and noise emissions at airports.
-Beyond this, though, the maintenance costs for aircraft engines, landing gear and brakes will be further reduced and the life of these components extended.
-With these innovation projects, Lufthansa Technik is clearly demonstrating that economic efficiency and environmental protection are not mutually exclusive; indeed, these two concerns can and must guide each other.
-Airport eMove and eLift constitute a fundamental component in the "Green Ground Handling" electromobility concept at Frankfurt Airport, recognized by the Federal German Government as a "beacon" project.
-Partners in this initiative, alongside the Lufthansa Group, include the State of Hesse, Fraport AG and the Rhine-Main Electromobility Model Region.
-This unique electromobility concept is funded by the German Federal Ministry of Transport, Building and Urban Development (BMVBS) and supported by Technische University Darmstadt.
-The project, launched in 2013, runs until May 2016.
+"E-PORT-AN" constitutes a fundamental component in the "Green Ground Handling" electromobility concept at Frankfurt Airport, recognized by the Federal German Government as a "beacon" project.
+Partners in this initiative include the Lufthansa Group, Fraport AG, the State of Hesse, and the Rhine-Main Electromobility Model Region.
+This unique electromobility concept was funded by the German Federal Ministry of Transport, Building and Urban Development (BMVBS) and supported by Technische University Darmstadt.